Game design insights from the developers of IO Interactive

 We work hard to create an environment where our teams can thrive.
 Trust, integrity and open communication are fundamental beliefs that we live by every day at IOI.
 You feel invigorated by the trust your team has in you, and that energy inspires a sense of creativity.
 It translates to effective collaboration on every project!

-“To me, this is honestly the reason to wake up every morning and come to work.
-I love this!” – Andrzej says.
+Making experiences is honestly the reason to wake up every morning and come to work.
+I love this!”

 Providing a successful experience of creative freedom in sandbox games is about giving the player a sense of being able to do anything at any time.
 You can view HITMAN as sort of like a living organism.
 We get a lot of enjoyment from allowing the complexities of the game mechanics to just play out on their own and surrendering to those unique experiences.